jacksonkasi1/mongodb-backup-restore-s3/README.md

 ## Notes

-- This application assumes you have PostgreSQL (pg_dump) installed and configured on your system.
+- This application assumes you have MongoDBQL (pg_dump) installed and configured on your system.
 - Restore api commend does not execute on windows system.
 We recommend that you utilise the Linux operating system.
 - It's recommended to set up proper security measures for handling AWS credentials and environment variables.